< Previous standard ^ Up a level ^ Next standard >

 These are the main sections:

-Annex A is where most of the theoretical measurement model from the 2009 version of the standard now languishes.
+Annex A is where most of the theoretical measurement model from the first edition of the standard now languishes.

 Annex B catalogs 35 metrics examples of varying utility and quality, using a typical metrics definition form.